BridgesLab/CushingAcromegalyStudy/scripts/heatmaps.md

 ## cite
 ```

-This file was most recently processed on ``Wed Sep 18 08:05:46 2013``.
+This file was most recently processed on ``Mon Oct  7 09:30:28 2013``.
 This uses the genes which were subsetted (only the highest 40\%).
 Also, this uses the DESeq normalized data.

 Data Clustering
 ----------------